Primary (Grades 1–6)

-Using the popular creative software Minecraft, students will study real-world concepts and issues.
-They will harness their teamwork, creativity, and problem-solving skills in a variety of situations that will prepare them for creating and collaborating in the 21st century.
+We will provide an environment for using Minecraft: Education Edition to study real-world concepts and issues.
+Students will harness their teamwork, creativity, and problem-solving skills in a variety of different themes to create and collaborate for the 21st century.

 |Lesson time||90 minutes|